 When you haven’t been in touch with an awesome candidate and want to share some news or congratulate them on something

 You want to tell your candidates and prospective candidate some recent news or achievement of your company.

 What’s the context?

-Context sets the tone of follow-up email and it should be in lines with your earlier touchpoint.
-This is the first thing the recipient will read when they open the email or even without opening it (after subject line).
+Context sets the tone of the follow-up email and it should be in line with your earlier touchpoint.
+This is the first thing the recipient will read when they open the email or even without opening it (after the subject line).